AriFordsham/GHCWiki/working-conventions/git-lab-spj.md

   $ git push --force origin wip/spj-wibbles
   ```

-- Before trying to commit to HEAD, you should tidy up the MR by squashing it into one (or more in unusual cases) patch, with a good commit message.
+- Before trying to commit to master, you should tidy up the MR by squashing it into one (or more in unusual cases) patch, with a good commit message.

-- Someone with commit rights can then click "merge" on that MR.  Even then it has to pass CI before it lands in HEAD.
+- When you are ready to commit to master, you do this by **assigning to Marge**.
+Go to "Edit" the MR, and set the "Assignee" to "Marge".
+That's all you have to do.
+Marge will rebase you patch on master, validate, and commit.

+>
+> In particular, **do not click the "Merge if passes tests" button**.
+That bypasses Marge and confuses her.

 # GitLab notes